 5. Journey into the heart of Winterfell, Dragonstone and Vaes Dothrak in Northern Ireland, otherwise known as Game of Thrones®

-6. Go snorkelling in the super-clear waters of Trá an Doilín (the coral beach), Carraoe, County Galway.
+6. Go snorkeling in the super-clear waters of Trá an Doilín (the coral beach), Carraoe, County Galway.

 7. Get lost among ancient books, scrolls and objects d’art in Dublin’s Chester Beatty Library, described by Lonely Planet as “one of the best museums in Europe”.

 8. Hunt for the Giant’s Grave in the countryside around Clonmel in County Tipperary – a massive pillar of stone with crosses carved on two of its faces.